sagemath/sagenb/development notes.rst

 Backend
 =======

-If someone would be interested helping write this, please do.
+If someone would be interested helping write this, go for it.